-When a loan is classified as impaired, is past due or is otherwise non-performing, the interest is accounted for in the same manner as the impairment of the principal amount.
-Accordingly, the interest related to any portion of a loan that is expected to be repaid in the future is recorded in earnings, discounted at the original effective interest rate, while the interest related to any portion of a loan that is not expected to be collected is not recorded in earnings.
+When a loan was classified as impaired, was past due or was otherwise non-performing, the interest was accounted for in the same manner as the impairment of the principal amount.
+Accordingly, the interest related to any portion of a loan that was expected to be repaid in the future was recorded in earnings, discounted at the original effective interest rate, while the interest related to any portion of a loan that was not expected to be collected was not recorded in earnings.